fusioncharts/dev_centre_docs/migration/from-flash-to-javascript.md

 ---
-title: Upgrade from Previous Versions | FusionCharts
+title: From Flash to JavaScript | FusionCharts
-description: This section talks about how can a user upgrade his version from the previous one.
+description: This section talks about how can a user upgrade to JavaScript version from the flash version.
-heading: Upgrade from Previous Versions
+heading: From Flash to JavaScript
-breadcrumb: [["Home", "/"], ["Upgrade from Previous Versions"]]
+breadcrumb: [["Home", "/"], ["From Flash to JavaScript"]]
 ---

 This section is for those who are using any version of FusionCharts older than v3.3.1 and upgrading to v3.4 or beyond.

-#### What's Changed?
+## What's Changed?

  * Starting v3.4, the file names and package structure of FusionCharts JavaScript library files have changed.
 Additionally, all file names are now in lower case to avoid conflicts on case-sensitive servers.
  * Huge performance increase in rendering charts and memory leak issues are fixed.